FSV Zwickau: East Germany's first champions

 Like many other teams in Soviet-occupied East Germany, Planitz would undergo a number of name changes associating the club with the "socialist work force" in various sectors of the economy in a commonly used propaganda device.
 They were renamed ZSG Horch Zwickau in 1949 and became part of East Germany's new top-flight circuit, the DDR-Oberliga, for the inaugural 1949–50 season.
-They emerged as the league's first champions with a disputed victory over Dresden Friedrichstadt on the last day of the season.
+They emerged as the league's first champions with a disputed victory over SG Dresden-Friedrichstadt on the last day of the season.

-The unfortunate Dresdners had run afoul of communist authorities which regarded the club as being too bourgeois.
-Zwickau played a viciously physical game and, abetted by the referee who refused the homeside substitutions and eventually reduced Friedrichstadt to an 8-man squad, "won" the match 5–1.
-Unhappy Dresden Friedrichstadt fans invaded the field several times, and at game's end, badly beat a Zwickau player.
+The unfortunate Dresdners had run afoul of Communist authorities, which regarded the club as being too bourgeois.
+Zwickau played a viciously physical game and, abetted by the referee who refused the homeside substitutions and eventually reduced Friedrichstadt to an eight-man squad, "won" the match 5–1.
+Unhappy, Dresden Friedrichstadt fans invaded the field several times, and at game's end, badly beat a Zwickau player.
 Mounted police were called in to restore order.
-Within weeks the Dresden side was dismantled and the players scattered to other teams: most eventually fled to the west, many to play for Hertha Berlin.
-What occurred in this match foreshadowed what would become commonplace in East German football as highly placed politicians or bureaucrats manipulated clubs and matches for various purposes.
+Within weeks, the Dresden side was dismantled and the players scattered to other teams: most eventually fled to the west, many to play for Hertha Berlin.
+What occurred in this match foreshadowed what would become commonplace in East German football, as highly placed politicians or bureaucrats manipulated clubs and matches for various purposes.

 ZSG merged with BSG Aktivist Steinkohle Zwickau (established 14 June 1949) in 1950 becoming Betriebbsportgemeinschaft Horch Zwickau.
-In 1951 the club was re-christened BSG Aktivist Karl-Marx Zwickau.
-They remained competitive through the early 1950s but were unable to claim another national championship as in the following decades they settled into the role of a mid- or lower-table side.
-Zwickau enjoyed a measure of success in play for the FDGB-Pokal, or East German Cup.
-After a losing cup final appearance in 1954 they enjoyed victories in 1963, 1967, and 1975.
+In 1951, the club was re-christened BSG Aktivist Karl-Marx Zwickau.
+They remained competitive through the early 1950s, but were unable to claim another national championship, as in the following decades they settled into the role of a mid- or lower-table side.
+Zwickau had a measure of success in play for the FDGB-Pokal, or East German Cup.
+After a losing cup final appearance in 1954 they won the competition in 1963, 1967 and 1975.

-In 1968 the club merged with BSG Aktivist Karl Marx Zwickau to become BSG Sachsenring Zwickau.
+In 1968, the club merged with BSG Aktivist Karl Marx Zwickau to become BSG Sachsenring Zwickau.
 They finally took on their current name in 1990.

-Internationally, the club had a good European Cup Winners Cup run in season 1975–76, advancing to the semi-finals with wins over Panathinaikos, AC Fiorentina, and Celtic F.C. before going out against eventual cup winner RSC Anderlecht.
-By the early 1980s they had descended to play in the second tier DDR-Liga, making just intermittent re-appearances in the DDR-Oberliga.
+Internationally, the club had a good European Cup Winners Cup run in season 1975–76, advancing to the semi-finals with wins over Panathinaikos, Fiorentina, and Celtic before going out against eventual cup winner Anderlecht.
+By the early 1980s, they had descended to play in the second tier DDR-Liga, making just intermittent re-appearances in the DDR-Oberliga.